FC Orenburg-2

 FC Orenburg-2 (ФК «Оренбург-2») is a Russian football team based in Orenburg.
 It is the farm club for FC Orenburg.
 For 2017–18 season, it received the license for the third-tier Russian Professional Football League.
 The team previously played as FC Gazovik-2 Orenburg in the Russian Amateur Football League.
 Following parent club's return to the Russian Premier League, Orenburg-2 was dissolved as a standalone team in summer 2018.
 After Orenburg's relegation at the end of the 2019–20 Russian Premier League, Orenburg-2 was registered for PFL again for the 2020–21 season.
+The finished in the relegation zone in the 2023 Russian Second League Division B, but were licensed for the 2024 season.

 Current squad

-As of 22 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.